m1shaezez/serversstatus/README.md

 Beta 1: Uploaded to public.
 Added so many functions!

 # Changelog v2
 Beta 2: Uploaded to public.
-Deleted Loading and progressbar, added "info", and so many new services!
+Deleted Loading and progressbar, added "info", support Windows 8, and so many new services!